The Complexity of Drawing Graphs on Few Lines and Few Planes: Rational (Non-) Realizability of -Optimal Drawings

 The convexity of $B$ also implies that this pentagon is contained in the angle created by the extensions of any pair of its non-adjacent sides.
-Therefore, each side $l$ of $B$ is contained in the triangle $T$ created by the straight line extension of $l$ and the two non-adjacent sides of $B$.
-This implies that, for each side $l'$ of $B$ adjacent to $l$, the triangle $T'$ cut from $T$ by $l'$ shares with $B$ only the side $l'$.
+Therefore, each side $l$ of $B$ is contained in the triangle $T$ created by the line extending~$l$ and the two non-adjacent sides of~$B$.
+Thus, for each side $l'$ of $B$ adjacent to $l$, the triangle $T'$ cut from $T$ by $l'$ shares with $B$ only the side $l'$.
 Let $s$ be the vertex of $T'$ opposite to its side $l'$.
 Note that $s$ is a small vertex.
 The line $\ell_s\in\mathcal{L}_b$ crosses the boundary $\hat C$ of $B$ at the points $m(\ell_s)$ and $m'(\ell_s)$, and one of these points must be an inner point of $l'$.
 Thus, every side of $B$ contains a medium vertex as an inner point.
-Also, the five corners of $\hat C$ must be medium vertices.
-It readily follows that, for each $\ell\in\mathcal{L}_b$ (that crosses $b$ by definition and contains each own small vertex), one of the medium points $m(\ell)$ and $m'(\ell)$ is a vertex of $B$ and the other is an inner point of the opposite side of~$B$.
+Also, the five corners of~$\hat C$ must be medium vertices.
+It readily follows that, for each $\ell\in\mathcal{L}_b$ (that crosses~$b$ by definition and contains one small vertex each), one of the medium points $m(\ell)$ and $m'(\ell)$ is a vertex of $B$ and the other one is an inner point of the opposite side of~$B$.

 We now see that, as claimed, three vertices of $G$ are collinear in~$\Gamma$ if and only if they are collinear in the drawing in Fig.~\ref{fig:g-unb}. \end{proof}